Quantum Software Engineering: Landscapes and Horizons: Quantum Software Testing

-A software bug is regarded as the abnormal program behaviors which deviate from its specification~\cite{allen2002bug}.
-Fault models are a common concept in the software and hardware testing field.
-To debugging and testing quantum software, it is essential to define some fault model which can help deeply understanding the behavior of bugs in quantum programs.
-Several researches considered this issue recently.
-To support quantum software debugging, Huang and Martonosi~\cite{huang2018qdb,huang2019statistical} studied the bug types for special quantum programs.
-Based on the experiences of implementing some quantum algorithms, they identified several types of bugs specific to quantum computing.
-These bug types include incorrect quantum initial values, incorrect operations and transformations, incorrect composition of operations using iteration, incorrect composition of operations using recursion, incorrect composition of operations using mirroring, incorrect classical input parameters, and incorrect deallocation of qubits.
-They also proposed some defense strategies for each type of bugs.
-The detailed summary of these bugs and their corresponding strategies can be found in Table~\ref{table:bugtype}.
+Huang and Martonosi~\cite{huang2018qdb,huang2019statistical} studied the bug types for special quantum programs to support quantum software debugging.
+Based on the experiences of implementing some quantum algorithms, they identified several types of bugs specific to quantum software and proposed some defense strategies for each type of bug.
+These bug types include incorrect quantum initial values, incorrect operations and transformations, the incorrect composition of operations using iteration, the incorrect composition of operations using recursion, incorrect composition of operations using mirroring, incorrect classical input parameters, and incorrect deallocation of qubits.
+They also proposed some defense strategies for each type of bug.
+A detailed summary of these bugs and their corresponding strategies can be found in Table~\ref{table:bugtype}.

+Zhao {\it et al.}~\cite{zhao2021identifying} identified and categorized some bug patterns in the quantum programming language Qiskit to provide both researchers and programmers a clear view of what types of bugs may happen in quantum programs and how to detect them.
+Their study of bug patterns mainly focuses on bug pattern symptoms, root causes, and cures and preventions.
+For each bug pattern, they also provide an example to illustrate the pattern’s symptoms.
+Identifying such patterns in a quantum programming language can help programmers improve their productivity in finding bugs and reduce software maintenance costs.
+Their research can be regarded as the first step to provide an underlying basis for debugging and testing quantum programs.
+The research is primary, which does not use every possible quantum-related construct or cover all characteristics of a quantum programming language.
+Therefore, new research should be carried out to cover other remaining quantum-related constructs and their interactions.